ParagEkbote/El-Emperador-v1/README.md

-<h1 style="font-size: 2em;"> ElEmperador_Model Recipe </h1>
+<h3 style="font-size: 2em;"> ElEmperador_Model Recipe </h3>

-This repo contains the model recipe for creating the model from scratch.
+•This repo contains the model recipe for creating the model from scratch.

-The Jupyter notebook contains the necessary libraries and steps to create a model using the ORPO Trainer.
+•The Jupyter notebook contains the necessary libraries and steps to create a model using the ORPO Trainer.

-The model was trained on the dataset for 5 epochs.
+•The model was trained on the dataset for 5 epochs.

 Note: Recommended hardware is L4 GPU, total training time takes ~1 hour for 5 epochs.